Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 The context object is typically a simple object literal that provides some values of interest from the parent component, but it can technically be anything - even the parent component itself.
 You can also use alternative notations to access its properties like `context['name']`, call functions like `context.someFunc()` and even use nested expressions like `context[context.someProp].someFunc(context.someParam)`.

-**Note:** The context object is only piece of live code that can accessed from within the content string.
+**Note:** The context object is the only piece of live code that can accessed from within the content string.
 No variables or functions, global or otherwise, can be used besides it.
 This is an intentional security measure.
 Simply put whatever you want to make available to the author of the text into the context object.

 ![Communication flow](https://i.imgur.com/K63SQGU.jpg)